Port Chicago disaster: Initial actions

 On August 11, 1944, the 258 men from the prison barge were marched to a nearby sports field and lectured by Admiral Wright, who told them that troops fighting on Saipan desperately needed the ammunition they were supposed to be loading and that continued refusal to work would be treated as mutinous conduct, which carried the death penalty in times of war.
 Wright, who had seen nearly 400 of his men killed in 1942 in the Battle of Tassafaronga, said that although loading ammunition was risky, death by firing squad was the greater hazard.

 After the admiral departed, the men were ordered to separate themselves into two groups, one for those willing to obey all orders and one for those not willing.
 To a man, Division Eight chose to obey all orders.
 Divisions Two and Four were split by the decisions of their men: Small and 43 others chose to form a group unwilling to obey every order.
 These 44 were taken back to the brig and the remaining 214 were sent to barracks.
 On the morning of August 12, six men from Divisions Two and Four who had put themselves in the obey-all-orders group failed to show up for work call; these six were confined to the brig, making 50 prisoners in all.
 These 50 were identified by the Navy as mutineers.

 Throughout August, all 258 sailors were taken to Camp Shoemaker and questioned.
-Forty-nine of the 50 "mutineers" were imprisoned in the camp's brig.
+Forty-nine of the 50 mutineers were imprisoned in the camp's brig.
 Joe Small was placed in solitary confinement.
-Each of the men was interviewed by officers, sometimes in the presence of an armed guard.
+Each was interviewed by officers, sometimes in the presence of an armed guard.
 Questions focused on identifying "ringleaders" of the work-stoppage and on what was said by whom at the meeting on the prison barge.
 The men were asked to sign statements summarizing the interrogation, but the officer's version rarely matched the enlisted man's recollection of the interview.
 Some men, upon seeing that the written statements did not reflect what they had said, refused to sign.
 Others felt they had no choice but to sign—they were being ordered to do so by an officer.
 Several men refused to give any statement at all.
 Others spoke freely, thinking that the officer was their defense counsel.